ashleycoles/testing-exercise/README.md

 Work on the tests in the following order:

-1. Test the `getTitle` and `getPrice` methods of the Product
+1. Test ProductValidator
-2. Test ProductValidator
+2. Test the `getTitle` and `getPrice` methods of the Product
-2. Test all methods of SimpleBasket
+3. Test all methods of SimpleBasket
-3. Test all methods of Basket
+4. Test all methods of Basket